Home

 The requirements for the project, important design hints and related material (templates for release plan, release reports, etc) can be found here.

-• INSTRUCTIONS !!! for the delivery of each release:
+• INSTRUCTIONS !!! for the delivery:

 • For the delivery of the source code use the turnin program: